 It's possible to get around central Cabo on foot, but if you're planning to go further afield there are taxis readily available.
 Car rental facilities are also available in downtown Cabo.

 Cabo San Lucas is a great place to try a new sport like surfing, waterskiing, scuba diving or sport fishing, as there are a number of schools available for any given pursuit.
 Boat trips offer the chance to spot whales, dolphins and sea lions.
 Cabo boasts some excellent beaches, including El Arco, Land's End, and Chileno Beach.
 Land-based activities like 4x4 and dune-buggy trips, hiking, golf and tennis are also available.

-Cabo Blue - An American-style bar and grill with burgers and chicken wings for reasonable prices
+Cabo Blue - American-style bar and grill with burgers and chicken wings for reasonable prices.

 Carnitas (slow cooked, spiced, then shredded pork shoulder) with tacos

 There's plenty of shopping to be done in Cabo San Lucas; most of it is of the tacky t-shirt variety, but determined shoppers will unearth some unique souvenirs from Cabo.
 Puerto Paraiso Shopping and Entertainment Plaza and the adjacent Marina Cabo San Lucas have many shops and a festive atmosphere, while the high-end boutiques in Shoppes At Palmilla offer beautiful (if expensive) art, jewellery and handcrafts.

 Hand-blown glass from The Cabo San Lucas Glass Factory